 Bedross Der Matossian is an Associate Professor of History concentrating on Modern Middle East History.
 He completed his PhD at Columbia University in 2008.
 His areas of interest include ethnic politics in the Middle East, inter-ethnic violence in the Ottoman Empire, Palestinian history, and the history of the Armenian Genocide.
 He is the author of Shattered Dreams of Revolution: From Liberty to Violence in the Late Ottoman Empire (Stanford University Press, 2014).

-James D. Le Sueur is Professor of History at the University of Nebraska-Lincoln and Senior Associate Member of the Middle East Centre at St. Anthony’s College, Oxford.
+James D. Le Sueur is Professor and Chair of History at the University of Nebraska-Lincoln and Senior Associate Member of the Middle East Centre at St. Anthony’s College, Oxford.
 He has written extensively about French colonialism, European decolonization, intellectuals, literature, terrorism, and Algeria.
 He is currently writing a book about decolonization since 1919 and is making a documentary feature film about intellectuals from Muslim-majority states threated by radical Islamists in the wake of Salman Rushdie Affair.

 Gerald Steinacher is an Associate Professor of History and Rosenberg Professor of Judaic Studies.
 He specializes in the history of the Holocaust with a particular focus on the experience of perpetrators and bystanders (Täterforschung).
 His latest book, Nazis on the Run.
 How Hitler's Henchmen Fled Justice (OUP), was awarded the 2011 National Jewish Book Award.
 Steinacher’s new research project focuses on motivations and responses to the Holocaust of humanitarian organizations and Christian churches.